Health Risks & How to Protect Your Englewood, FL Home

 ✔ Lung infections (in immunocompromised individuals)

-✔ Neurological issues (from toxic black mold)
+✔ Neurological issues (from toxic black organic growth)

 Who’s Most at Risk?